bujjimay20/netflix-gpt/README.md

 Created Redux Store with userSlice.
 Implemented SignOut
 Update profile api
+Bugfix: Sign up user displayName and profile picture update
+bugfix: if the user is not logged in redirect / browse to login page and vice-versa unsubscribed to the onAuthStateChanged callback add hardcoded values to the constants file.
+Registered TMDB app and create an app & get access token Get data from TMDB now playing movies list API.
+Custom Hook for now playing movies
+Create movieSlice
+Update the store with movies data
+Planning for maincontainer and secondary container Fetch data for trailer video
+Update Store with Trailer Video Data
+Embeded the youtube video and make it autoplay and mute Tailwind  Classes to make Make maincontainer look awesome.

 # Features
  - Login/Sign Up
     - Sign In / Sign Up Form